 In Conclusion

 Joining is a powerful technique designed to help you build trust with your child.
-It is a critical component in the treatment of your child.
-Joining itself is not difficult; however, it will take time for your child to engage with you fully.
+It is a critical component of your child’s treatment.
+Joining in is not difficult; however, it will take time for your child to fully engage with you.
 Once your child has built trust, you can begin to teach him or her social skills and how to interact better with others.
-Joining requires a calming environment free of distractions.
+Joining requires a calm, distraction-free environment.
 Creating this environment will be covered in next week’s article.

 Article Series